 Ian Speight has been riding motorcycles for 40 years with extensive touring experience in the UK and Europe.
 As an ex-police motorcyclist, Ian now works as a motorcycle tour guide and also owns and runs Ian Speight Advanced Rider Training.

-Thanks for checking out our What to Pack on a Europe Motorcycle Tour Guide.
+Thanks for checking out our Route Guide: The Yorkshire Flyer.
 We hope you found it useful!
-Here’s a few more articles on Europe, motorcycle gear and trip planning that we recommend you read next.
+Here’s a few more articles on riding in the UK and Europe that we recommend you read next.